- Safety and Health Topics

 - Job Hazard Analysis (PDF).
 OSHA Publication 3071, (Revised 2002).
 Explains what a job hazard analysis is and offers guidelines to help employers conduct their own step-by-step analysis.

 - Safety and Health Management Program Guidelines; Issuance of Voluntary Guidelines.
 OSHA Federal Register Notice 54:3904-3916, (January 26, 1989).
-Provides safety and health program management guidelines that are for use by employers to prevent occupational injuries and illnesses.
+These safety and health program management guidelines are for use by employers to prevent occupational injuries and illnesses.

 - Elements of an Effective Safety and Health Program.
-OSHA Slide Presentation.
+OSHA Slide Presentation, (1989).
 Summarizes safety and health program guidelines.